SIR Stephen Cleobury

 "The death of Stephen Cleobury last November, two months after he had ended his 37 years as Music Director of King's College, Cambridge, can without fear of exaggeration be described as the end of an era."
 Gramophone

 "If for nothing else, Stephen Cleobury should go down as the man who really recharged the writing of contemporary choral music – not just the Christmas carol, but the fact that his commissioning has affected how people write choral music.
 In all four corners of the globe people switch on the radio on Christmas Eve and hear a new piece of music."
 Jeremy Summerly, CD Review, Radio 3, 1 December 2018

-Stephen Cleobury has for over thirty years been associated with one of the world’s most famous choirs, that of King’s College, Cambridge.
-His work at King’s has brought him into fruitful relationships with many leading orchestras and soloists, among them the Academy of Ancient Music, the Orchestra of the Age of Enlightenment, the Philharmonia, Britten Sinfonia, the BBC Concert Orchestra, and the distinguished ensemble, Endymion, and he has worked with many artists – singers and instrumentalists – of international repute.
-He complements and refreshes his work in Cambridge through the many other musical activities in which he engages.
+Stephen Cleobury was for thirty seven years been associated with one of the world’s most famous choirs, that of King’s College, Cambridge.
+His work at King’s brought him into fruitful relationships with many leading orchestras and soloists, among them the Academy of Ancient Music, the Orchestra of the Age of Enlightenment, the Philharmonia, Britten Sinfonia, the BBC Concert Orchestra, and the distinguished ensemble, Endymion, and he worked with many artists – singers and instrumentalists – of international repute.
+He complemented and refreshed his work in Cambridge through the many other musical activities in which he engaged.

 "There was a deserved five-minute standing ovation at the end of the performance, and especially for Stephen Cleobury who responded with characteristic modesty."
-Cambridge Evening News, June 2016
+Dream of Gerontius, Cambridge Evening News, June 2016

 "Stephen Cleobury – minimum fuss but maximum impact at Seattle Symphony’s ‘Baroque and Wine’ concert."
 Seattle Times, February 2016